EPSRC Centre for Doctoral Training in Statistical Applied Mathematics (SAMBa)

 To apply formally to SAMBa, follow the process through our Doctoral College.

-The formal application will be reviewed and selected candidates will be invited to an interview, after which a final admission decision is made.
+The formal application will be reviewed and selected candidates will be invited to an interview (currently online), after which a final admission decision is made.

 All applications will be reviewed rapidly and promising applicants will be invited to an interview at Bath.
 Successful applicants will hold, or will be expecting, a first or high upper second class honours degree (or equivalent) in mathematics, or in a subject with substantial mathematical content.